 4 to 5 pounds of St. Louis-Style Pork Spare Ribs

 2 teaspoons kosher salt

 18 ounces barbecue sauce, 1.75 cups, either store bought or homemade

-Season two racks of St. Louis Style Spare Ribs with 2 teaspoons if salt, concentrating it on the meaty side if the rubs,
+Season two racks of St. Louis Style Spare Ribs with 2 teaspoons of salt, concentrating it on the meaty side of the ribs,

 Cut the rack into individual ribs, cutting in between the bones

 Place the ribs on a rimmed half sheet pan and drizzle with about 1 cup of your favorite BBQ sauce.
 I used Sweet Baby Rays because my sous chef was here and that’s his favorite.
 Toss the ribs in the sauce until evenly coated.

 Arrange the ribs on the pan, placing them meaty side up.